eformsignen/eformsignen.github.io/help/chapter4.rst

 **④ Unchecked style**

 You can select the style of each component that is not selected.
-For unchecked style, shecks display square boxes, radio buttons display circles, and circles display nothing.
+For unchecked style, checks display square boxes, radio buttons display circles, and circles display nothing.

 **⑤ Tooltip text**